broccolirob/audit-sandbox/notes/techniques-tools-101/tags/overview.md

 1. There is risk reduction but residual risk exists because of several factors such as limited amount of audit time/effort, limited insights into project specification/implementation, limited security expertise in the new and fast evolving technologies, limited audit scope, significant project complexity and limitations of automated/manual analysis.
 2. Not all audits are equal — it greatly depends on the expertise/experience of auditors, effort invested vis-a-vis project complexity/quality and tools/processes used.
 3. Audits provide a project’s security snapshot over a brief (typically few weeks) period.
 However, smart contracts need to evolve over time to add new features, fix bugs or optimize.
 Relying on external audits after every change is impractical.

+## Auditing Summation

+Audits are a time, resource and expertise bound effort where trained experts evaluate smart contracts using a combination of automated and manual techniques to find as many vulnerabilities as possible.
+Audits can show the presence of vulnerabilities but not their absence.